zamazan4ik/awesome-pgo/article/article.md

 ## Intro

 I like performant applications.
 I like when software doesn't make me wait for results for a long time.
-Faster software compilation, faster OS boot time, faster `grep`-ing over hundreds gibibytes of logs.
+Faster software compilation, faster OS boot time, faster `grep`-ing over hundreds gibibytes of logs - I appreciate all of that.

 There are multiple where performance can be useful for you too:

 * Infrastrusture cost reduction (could be valuable at large scales)
 * Improving CI speed (faster Time-To-Market, cheaper infrastructure, better developer experience with build pipelines)
 * Better developer experience during the local development (quicker write-evaluate loop)
-* Better energy efficiency (your smartphone will say "Thank you")
+* Better energy efficiency (your smartphone and laptop will say "Thank you")
-* Limited hardware availability (wrong CAPEX, no budget for the new hardware or even no possibility to buy new hardware due to multiple other reasons)
+* Limited hardware availability (wrong [CAPEX](https://en.wikipedia.org/wiki/Capital_expenditure) estimations, no budget for the new hardware or even no possibility to buy new hardware due to multiple other reasons)
+* Better startup time for your application.
+I here this problem mostly from the Java world (and seems like it's one of the main GraalVM selling point but we will discuss this tool later).
+Faster launch -> shorter deployment windows -> shorter [RTO](https://csrc.nist.gov/glossary/term/recovery_time_objective) -> easier to achieve your [SLO](https://cloud.google.com/blog/products/devops-sre/sre-fundamentals-slis-slas-and-slos) requirements.
+Another use case - serverless applications where cold start time can be a [real problem](https://maxday.github.io/lambda-perf/).

 Even if we are talking about "large" systems, having better efficiency per core could be important since in this case you need to implement horizontal scaling for your app later and postpone investing your time into things like sharding, load balancing and other cool stuff.